Contact Us Today (424) 372-3112

 VC 23103 says, “(a) A person who drives a vehicle upon a highway in willful or wanton disregard for the safety of persons or property is guilty of reckless driving. (b) A person who drives a vehicle in an off-street parking facility, as defined in subdivision (c) of Section 12500, in willful or wanton disregard for the safety of persons or property is guilty of reckless driving.”

-Of note is that the courts can consider excessive speeding recklessly based on the circumstances of the incident.
+Notably, the courts can consider excessive speeding reckless based on the circumstances of the incident.

 What Are the Penalties for Street Racing?

-A speed contest could result in a citation and a driver's license suspension.
-Further, a misdemeanor conviction is on your record with fines and up to 90 days in jail.
+Participating in a speed contest could result in a citation and suspension of your driver's license.
+Furthermore, a misdemeanor conviction remains on your record, accompanied by fines and potential jail time of up to 90 days.
 A first-time misdemeanor violation carries the following penalties:

 • A jail sentence of between 24 hours and 90 days;